rg3h/rg3h/README.md

 - 👋 Hi, I’m @rg3h.
-I am a mad scientist.
-I've worked at google, tableau, NASA (Mars mission!), Xerox PARC, and a successful start up.
+I've worked at google X, google research, tableau, NASA (Mars mission!), Xerox PARC, HP, IBM, and a successful start up.

-- ✨ My Ph.D. is in realtime interactive 3D graphics and HCI.
-I have worked on a lot of projects including information interaction, data visualization, VR/AR, phones, television, travel, genetics, and healthcare.
-I've launched products, run labs, worked on a Mars mission and had work presented at Google I/O.
+- ✨ My Ph.D. is in realtime interactive 3D graphics and Human Computer Interaction (HCI).
+I have worked on a lot of projects including information interaction, data visualization, VR/AR, retail of the future, mobile devices, television, interactive public displays, travel, genetics, and healthcare.
+I've launched products, run labs, worked on a Mars mission, Google all hands and google I/O.

-- 👀 I write mostly javascript, enjoy rapid prototyping and collaborating on small teams.
-I’m currently interested in developing human-centric AR applications, new information models, data visualizations, and generally collaborating on new ideas.
+- 👀 I enjoy rapid prototyping and collaborating on small teams.
+I’m currently working on a "next web" model for information collaboration.
+It is focused on getting beyond the impoverished state the web is in today.
+I am generally interested in addressing challenging problems using human-centric and novel approaches, then rapid prototyping and iterating to hone their potential.
+I've researched, developed, and launched a number of products.

-- 📫 Sleuth out my email if you want to talk.
+- 📫 Happy to talk more if you are interested in my work or any challenging problem (e.g. climate change, the next web, healthcare, AR, creative designs, etc).

 <!---
 rg3h/rg3h is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.